Tent City 3 at UUC

 See some common questions and answers below, or email the UUC Tent City 3 Team

 • What is Tent City 3?
-How Does It Work?
+How does it work?

 An Executive Committee of five elected members provides leadership and residents attend weekly meetings to review camp activities, issues and plans.
 UUC’s Tent City 3 Team will work closely with the Executive Committee to provide a safe space for the residents of the camp while maintaining the safety of the neighborhood.